fangherk/community_chatter/README.md

 Developing:

-0. Use conda or pip to install the requirements.
+0. Use conda or pip to install the requirements. `pip install -r requirements.txt`
 1. Add your API token to telegram using the handy sh file: `source setup.sh`
-    - Otherwise, you can just add the export to your terminal
+    - Otherwise, you can just add the export directly to your rc terminal
 2. Create a Postgres database and add basic params.
-For example, I am using `database.ini` with `setup.sql` as my test databases.
+For example, I am using `database.ini` with `setup.sql` for my testing configuration.
-3. Run the bot with `python comchatter_boy.py`
+3. Run the bot with `python main.py`

 Current Test Bot:

 1. Add @comchatter_bot to Telegram.
 TODO: need to deploy somewhere else.
 2. Try "/register" or "/info"

+### Dependencies

+- python-telegram-bot
+- telegram
+- PostgreSQL
+- Python 3+